acidanthera/VoodooPS2/README.md

 ### Known issues:

 - Very rarely, both the keyboard and trackpad are not working after a fresh boot or after sleep, even on systems where this is normally not a problem.
+As of the v1.7.15a release this problem appears to be solved.
+Time will tell.

 - Very rarely, the keyboard/trackpad may become unresponsive or a key may repeat indefinitely.
-I've got some ideas on this one, so hang tight.
+As of the v1.7.15a release this problem appears to be solved.
+Time will tell.

 ### Change Log:

 (future release) v1.8
 - finalizing and finishing the features below...

+2013-02-25 v1.7.16

+- bug fix: Fix some problems with pass through packets (pass through capability applies if you have both a trackpad and a stick).

+- Add support for 'genADB' for keyboards without a number pad.
+Hold down Alt (command), then type digits to simulate an ADB code, then release Alt.
+This features is only available with the DEBUG version.
+Previously this worked only with the numpad digits.

+- Add LogScanCodes property to keyboard driver.
+Now you can log scan codes to the Console system.log, even in the Release version.
+Use 'ioio' to set this property to true, and you will see scan codes logged in the Console.
+Set it back to false when you're done.

+2013-02-21 v1.7.15a (beta)

+- bug fix: Fix problem (again) with startup sequence (a multithreaded issue), where it was causing the keyboard to be non-responsive or indefinitely repeat a key.

 2013-02-20 v1.7.15 (beta)